Do you want your direct sales business to be a success?

-Customers expect good service – if they don't get it from you, they will move on to another direct sales representative.
+Customers expect good service – if they don't get it from you, they will move on to another direct sales representative or big box store.

 2. If a customer has a problem with any product or order, you must respond with a sense of urgency.